220328-uta-sh-net-ext/James-Aluoch/README.md

  ***Projection Operations
 -Projection is an operation in which an object is transformed into an altogether new form with only specific properties.
   -examples Select and SelectMany
-  -Select-The operator projects values on basis of a transform function -Selectmany -The operator project the sequences of values which are based on a transform function as well as flattens them into a single sequence
+  -  Select-The operator projects values on basis of a transform function
+  -  Selectmany -The operator project the sequences of values which are based on a transform function as well as flattens them into a single sequence
  ```
   Example:
-Let us understand the select projection operator with some examples.
+-Let us understand the select projection operator with some examples.
 Here we are going to use a console application.
-So first create a console application with the name LINQDemo (you can give any meaningful name).
+So first create a console application with the -name LINQDemo (you can give any meaningful name).
 Then add a new class file with the name Employee.cs.
-Once you add the Employee.cs class file, then copy and paste the following in it.
+Once you add the Employee.cs class file, then copy and paste the -following in it.

 using System.Collections.Generic;
 namespace LINQDemo